Am I The Only Gay Man Alive Who’s Confused At The Hubbub Surrounding Barry Manilow’s Coming Out? [Opinion]

 — Daily Express (@Daily_Express) April 3, 2017

-But perhaps, pray tell, he was referring to the period between 1964 and 2015, when he received numerous accolades, triumphs and monies in relation to his iconic music career.
+But perhaps, pray tell, he was referring to the period between 1964 and 2015, when he received numerous accolades, triumphs and lots and lots of money in relation to his iconic music career.
 That would seem like the obvious gist, especially since he more or less said it himself during his People sit down, right?
 Well, not if you believe the chorus of those flocking to social media to say that Barry Manilow’s big, gay secret was never a secret to them at all.

 Barry Manilow is gay?!
 No way…in other news, I'm Mexican.